nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `add n/Betsy Crowe t/PRUactiveCash e/betsycrowe@example.com a/Block 82 Marine Parade Central #01-600 p/9876 5432 t/PRUTravellerProtect`

 Specifications:
-* `p/PHONE_NUMBER` has to be unique from the other contacts in FINDVisor.
+* `p/PHONE_NUMBER` has to be unique from the other contacts in FINDvisor.

 ### Listing all persons : `list`